Birkamal/Time-Series_Analysis_of_Covid-19_data/README.md

 The input to Prophet is always a dataframe with two columns: **ds** and **y**.
 The **ds (datestamp)** column should be of a format expected by Pandas, ideally YYYY-MM-DD for a date or YYYY-MM-DD HH:MM:SS for a timestamp.
 The y column must be numeric, and represents the measurement we wish to forecast.

+# ARIMA Model
+ARIMA stands for **Auto Regressive Integrated Moving Average**.
+There are seasonal and Non-seasonal ARIMA models that can be used for forecasting.

+Autoregressive (AR) component: A purely AR model forecasts only using a combination of the past values like linear regression, where the number of AR terms used is directly proportional to the number of previous periods taken into consideration for the forecasting.

+Moving Averages(MA): Random jumps in the time series plot, effect of which is felt in two or more consecutive periods.
+These jumps represent the error calculated in the ARIMA model and represent what the MA component would lag for.

-How this model can be useful in fighting the COVID-19 pandemic?
+# How this model can be useful in fighting the COVID-19 pandemic?

-    Medical resource optimization
+    - Medical resource optimization
-    Ensuring demand planning stability
+    - Ensuring demand planning stability
-    Contact tracing
+    - Contact tracing
-    Situational awareness and critical response analysis
+    - Situational awareness and critical response analysis